 On Wednesday the 30th of September 2020, Salva Reverentia Yurista successfully defended his thesis entitled “Cardiovascular Effects of Non-Cardiovascular Drugs in Heart Failure” in the Academy Building of University of Groningen.
 Salva’s PhD defense took place right in the middle of COVID-19 waves when a maximum of 30 persons can be present in the Aula.
 PhD defense took place hybrid (partly online, partly presence in the Aula), but everyone dressed up for the occasion to make sure that this memorable moment still got the seriousness and importance it deserves.
 Salva will continue his work as a postdoctoral fellow at the Department of Cardiology of the University Medical Center Groningen, aiming to unravel the role of ketone bodies in heart failure.
 Congratulations Salva!
-We wish Salva good luck in his future endeavours!
+We wish Salva good luck in his future endeavours in the Ketone-HF study!

 Supervisors: Prof. dr. Rudolf de Boer, Prof. dr. Herman Silljé, Dr. Daan Westenbrink.